-SkillsUSA is the co-curricular career and technical student organization for providing leadership training and reinforcing specific career and technical skills.
+SkillsUSA, Inc. is the appropriate career and technical student organization for providing leadership training and reinforcing specific career and technical skills.
 Career and Technical Student Organizations provide activities for students as an integral part of the instruction offered.

 On-the-job training is appropriate but not required for this program.
 Whenever offered, the rules, guidelines, and requirements specified in the OJT framework apply.